Get the Veteran Jobs Newsletter

-A great place to start is the Military.com Transition App, which provides custom checklists for the tasks you need to complete as you leave the military.
+A great place to start is the Military.com Transition Advice section, which provides checklists for the tasks you need to complete as you leave the military.
 After that, the first step for a successful military transition is to look at your options.

 If you plan to move from the military right into a civilian job, there are steps you should take to make sure you're competitive in the civilian job world.

 Step 1: Translate your skills and build a civilian resume.
-First, use the Military Skills Translator with personality assessment to find out how your skills and interests match up with current job openings.
+First, use the Military Skills Translator to find out how your skills and interests match up with current job openings.
 This is an important step for those entering the civilian job market after being in the military.

 The translator will take your military occupational specialty (MOS) and provide possible jobs that match that skill set.
 To ensure the matching function is effective, provide as much information as possible, such as collateral duties and leadership functions.
 Keep in mind: If you have an active security clearance, you may be qualified for higher paying jobs.

 Next, build your resume.
 This can be challenging since translating military skills to civilian equivalents isn't always easy.
 How does your military experience translate into language a hiring manager can understand?
 Doing a little research and asking fellow veterans to share their resumes with you can help.
 As a veteran, you can also have your resume reviewed by Monster for free.